 Best carrier oils for normal skin – almond, apricot kernel, plum kernel

 Carrier oils are an important part of using essential oils safely.
-Carrier oils carry the blend, and while they may not always be the starr of the formula or combination, they need not be simply an afterthought either.
+Carrier oils carry the blend, and while they may not always be the star of the formula or combination, they need not be simply an afterthought either.
 I’ve put together this quick guide to carrier oils for you so that you can make better choices when selecting carrier oils for a range of different therapeutic essential oil blends.
 Enter your email below to get a free copy of the quick guide.